davxiao/davidxiao-web/content/post/threat-modeling-and-stride-model/index.md

 ## What Is Threat Modeling

-At a high level, threat modeling is a process of put the "bad guy" hat on and conduct an security assessment over a system (such as a website or a mobile app) to identify and prioritize threats and mitigations.
+At a high level, threat modeling is a process of putting the "bad guy" hat on and conducting an security assessment over a system (such as a website or a mobile app) to identify and prioritize threats and mitigations.

-A more comphrensive definition of threat model can be found on [Wikipedia](https://en.wikipedia.org/wiki/Threat_model).
+A more complete definition can be found on [Wikipedia](https://en.wikipedia.org/wiki/Threat_model).

 There are many ways to do threat modeling.
-Depending on what type of system and workloads are in scope, the threat library applicable to it can vary a lot.
+Depending on the types of system and workloads that are in scope, the applicable threats can vary a lot.

-For example, threat modeling over a set of highly scalable workloads deployed on MS Azure may start from a threat library that includes portential threats relevant to Azure services in use, while threat modeling over a simple web application hosted on on-prem data center may start from a different set of threats relevant to host based security and OWASP Top 10.
+For example, threat modeling over a set of highly scalable workloads deployed on MS Azure might start from a threat library that includes portential threats relevant to Azure services in use, while assessing over a simple web application hosted on on-prem data center might start from a different set of threats relevant to host based security and OWASP Top 10.

 ## What Is STRIDE

-STRIDE is a threat model and a methodology that developed and adopted in Microsoft over the years.
+STRIDE is both a threat model framework and a methodology that developed and adopted in Microsoft over the years.

 STRIDE stands for: